gullwing-io/bookworms/README.md

 ### Future

+- A way to state who owns a certain tool, if someone needs to get access to it
 - Create GitHub action to update bookmark repos without `npx`
 - Remove step for people to need to import files in browser
 - Add the idea of public bookmarks which could generate trends